Breathing is something that we do automatically, without even thinking about it.

 Breathing exercises should be a part of every pregnancy and postpartum fitness plan and the 360 breath is an important one to keep in frequent rotation.

 If you’re interested in strength-based exercise that puts core and pelvic floor function and breath at the forefront, reach out.
-I offer 1:1 personal training for folks who are pregnant and postpartum.
+I offer one-one-one personal training for folks who are pregnant and postpartum.

 🖐🏼 Before you go: